HAImanifesto/website/Studies.md

 permalink: /studies/
 ---

-> Disclaimer: The AI:M Manifesto is entirely independent of the studies presented and references their findings solely to inform its conceptual development.
+> Disclaimer: This Manifesto is entirely independent of the studies presented and references their findings solely to inform its conceptual development.

 ### Studies supporting “AI contributions must be transparent”